DecisionsDev/odm-rpa-invoicing-sample/README.md

 We can now amend our [main loop](./assets/aa/Main%20with%20ODM.atmx).

-Instead of prompting the user, we use standard RPA object cloning to invoke our decision bot, passing the quantity, unit price and category of each order,  and getting a tax rate, tax label, and discounted price.
+Instead of prompting the user, we use standard RPA object cloning to invoke our Decision Bot, passing the quantity, unit price and category of each order,  and getting a tax rate, tax label, and discounted price.

 ![Main with ODM](./screenshots/Main_ODM.png)